New South Wales (NSW) is a big and diverse state in Australia with 7.992 million people. It's known for its culture and is Australia's largest state.

 The total student population of New South Wales is 391,000, out of which 23% are international students, and 77% are interstate domestic students.
 There are five universities in the regional New South Wales and nine in Sydney.
 Being the largest state, NSW has a wide range of TAFE institutes and higher education providers.

 3. Living in New South Wales

-Sydney, the most popular city in New South Wales is popularly known for its bustling city lifestyle, iconic architecture, and pristine beaches.
-From local flea markets music festivals, sporting events, and more.
+Sydney, the most popular city in New South Wales, is popularly known for its bustling city lifestyle, iconic architecture, and pristine beaches.
+Sydney has everything from local flea markets music festivals, sporting events, and more.

 Temperatures vary across New South Wales.
 Sydney has a temperate climate with mild winters and warm summers.

 The maximum temperature may reach 26°C in January and then fall to 16°C in July.
 In Newcastle, the average summer temperature is in the mid-twenties.
 At the same time, Wagga Wagga hits the low thirties in the inland city.

 The average weekly rental price for a house in Sydney is AUD 900, and $550 for a unit setting.
 The regional New South Wales has relatively low housing prices.
 The weekly rent of a house ranges from $430 - $470, and for a unit, it's between $340 - $410.

 The student rental market in New South Wales is very competitive.
 You can consult your institution's housing service for any advice or referrals.
 The figures mentioned may vary depending on the location you choose.